Twinklebear/light_arena/README.md

 similar behavior, but allocations are limited to the stack size and must first be made on the stack then copied in.

-A lightweight, placement based memory arena for any types which are `Sized + Copy`.
-This crate uses the placement in syntax and placement new protocol and thus **requires nightly Rust**.

 This crate is written to solve a specific problem I have in [tray\_rust](https://github.com/Twinklebear/tray_rust), where I want to store trait objects and f32 arrays in a memory arena which is then reset